storj/docs/app/(docs)/object-mount/macos/installation/page.md

 Then review the macOS [Feature Guide](docId:ehHbpq6KFndcVCgc).

-Finally, read through usage tips for your specific [media applications](docId:JXF4_NLsV@nh9QcT) and workflows.
+Finally, read through the usage tips for your specific [media applications](docId:JXF4_NLsV@nh9QcT) and workflows.